Stock Checker

 They both take on a rather extravagant design, much more reminiscent of sim racing wheels of past years than the serious design forms that brands like Fanatec and Simucube utilise.

-Sitting at under the £/$1000 mark, both of these direct drive wheels are cheaper than similar products from other brands, and are worth considering as they sit in a unique space between budget and high-end wheel bases.
+Both of these direct drive wheels are under the £/$1000 mark, cheaper than similar products from other brands, and worth considering as they sit in a unique space between budget and high-end wheel bases.

 Racing Wheel – MOZA R16